tywalch/electrodb/README.md

 ### Collection Queries vs Entity Queries

 To query across entities, collection queries make use of ElectroDB's Sort Key structure, which prefixes Sort Key fields with the collection name.
-Unlike an Entity Query, Collection Queries only leverage [Composite Attributes](#composite-attributes) from an access pattern's Partition Key.
+Unlike an Entity Query, Collection queries for [isolated indexes](#isolated-indexes) only leverage [Composite Attributes](#composite-attributes) from an access pattern's Partition Key, while Collection queries for [clustered indexes](#clustered-indexes) allow you to query on both Partition and Sort Keys.

 To better explain how Collection Queries are formed, here is a juxtaposition of an Entity Query's parameters vs a Collection Query's parameters: